Branch of knowledge: Social Sciences and Law

 There is no specific restriction from what is required by the law that regulates access to higher education.
 However, it would be appropriate that the student has specialized in Social Sciences in high school, or else, if the student has had previous university studies, that those studies are related to branches of Law, Political Science, Administration, Economics, History, Communication and Sociology.

-Furthermore, for the bilingual study program in International Relations, the student must dominate English.
+Furthermore, for the International Relations degree in english, the student must dominate English.

 In addition, this Degree is directed at all those who are interested in the learning of: